NinoVinalon/project-portfolio-1/README.md

 **The website was tested on the following devices:**

 - Samsung Galaxy S23 Ultra
--Iphone 13 Pro Max
+- Iphone 13 Pro Max
--Apple Ipod 10th Gen
+- Apple Ipod 10th Gen
--Microsoft Surface
+- Microsoft Surface
--Acer Predator Triton 300
+- Acer Predator Triton 300

 **The website was tested on the following browsers:**

--Google Chrome
+- Google Chrome
--Safari
+- Safari

 ### Accessibility